The race against time to save Pompeii

 An emotional experience

-An erotic fresco of Leda and the Swan has emerged during the Regio V renovations
+An erotic fresco of Leda and the Swan has emerged during the Regio V excavations

 Courtesy Parco Archeologico di Pompei